woow-wu7/8-penetrate/4-ENGLISH/0-0-CLASSIFICATION/AA-2-JobInterview.md

 It 【 consists of 】 two parts 【 in total 】, front-end 【 monitoring 】 and back-end monitoring.

 3.1
-For the back-end part, It monitors the performance data in the 【 cluster 】 containers after deployment of all 【 business team 】 projects of the company, and 【 displays 】 the performance data user need to 【 query 】 【 in the form of 】 【 charts 】.
+For the back-end part, It monitors the performance data in the 【 cluster 】 containers after deployment of all  projects of the company, and 【 displays 】 the performance data user need to 【 query 】 【 in the form of 】 【 charts 】.

 3.2
 For the font-end part, it's divide into three layers: performance, errors, and user data.